Michman-dev/docs/source/projects/basics.md

 The path is relative to the project's root.
 The default for most Python projects is `requirements.txt`

 **Use deploy key** - as an additional safety measure you can have a separate SSH key for deploying this project.
-Make sure to add this key to your VCS account settings before proceeding.
+Make sure to add this key to your Git account settings before proceeding.

 Press **Install Repository** to save the configuration of your project and pull the source code onto your servers.
 The project **will not** be deployed and **will not** be running and accessible from the Internet until you perform